 It was exciting and definitely nerve-racking.
 The senator from Vermont was standing less than three feet away from me.
 It was unreal.

-View some of Woo’s 360 videos published by RYOT:
+View one of Woo’s 360 videos published by RYOT:

 At that moment, for the first time, I felt like a real journalist covering the event among a crowd of reporters and photographers from national and local media outlets.
 The event really gave me a greater exposure and taught me on how to be a photographer, videographer and an overall better journalist.
 My virtual reality video was also published by RYOT, something I never thought would happen, considering how little I knew going into the class.